mleonidas/emacs-doom-private/README.md

     export EMACS=/bin/emacs26

-At last run below, this will take few minutes.And it is depends on the quality of your network.
+At last run below, this will take few minutes.
+And it depends on the quality of your network.

     ~/.emacs.doom/bin/doom install